rh-mobb/documentation/docs/aro/trident/README.md

   * [helm 3 cli](https://helm.sh/docs/intro/install/){:target="_blank"}
   * [Review official trident documentation](https://netapp-trident.readthedocs.io/en/stable-v21.07/kubernetes/deploying/operator-deploy.html#deploying-with-operator){:target="_blank"}

-In this guide, you will need to use your:
+In this guide, you will need service principal and region details.
+Please have these handy.

-Azure SubscriptionID
+* Azure SubscriptionID
-Azure tenantID
+* Azure tenantID
-Azure clientID (Service Principal)
+* Azure clientID (Service Principal)
-Azure clientSecret (Service Principal Secret)
+* Azure clientSecret (Service Principal Secret)
-Region
+* Azure Region

+If you don't have your existing ARO service principal credentials, you can create your own service principal and grant it contributor to be able to manage the required resources.
+Please review the Official Trident Documentation regarding Azure NetApp files and required permissions.

 ## Configure Azure